 On the 19th of June 1800, Mourning Pryor married Thomas White in Logan County, Kentucky and the following Smith County, Tennessee deed confirms that she was in fact the widow of Richard Pryor:

 10 May 1802 - Smith Co., TN Deed Book 1801-17 p.
 94Five years after Mourning married Thomas White, on September 28, 1805, Jonathan Pryor married his youngest daughter Elizabeth.
 When Thomas died in 1806, he named Mourning as the executrix of his estate in his will dated 18 Mar 1805.
 She is recorded, as Mourning White, in Logan County tax records after Thomas’ death and in the 1810 census.
-Presumably she died sometime before 1820 for she is not found in that census.
-Trips to Logan County to search extensively for more information have failed to produce any further record of Mourning or a gravesite until the recent discovery of both Jonathan Pryor and Mourning White having been listed in the 1823 tax lists of Calloway County.
+It had been presumed that she died sometime before 1820 for she is not found in that census.
+Trips to Logan County to search extensively for more information failed to produce any further record of Mourning or a gravesite until the recent discovery of both Jonathan Pryor and Mourning White having been listed in the 1823 tax lists of Calloway County.
 See newest post regarding Mourning - Mourning Pryor in Calloway County.

 Between Thomas White and Mourning White, formerly Prior (Pryor) admx. of Richard Pryor, decd of Logan Co., KY and James Ewing of Smith Co., TN...During the lifetime of said Richard Pryor, he bound himself in the penal sum of 200 pounds to execute a deed to William Pryor for 400 acres of land, his choice of 1280 acres part of 3000 acres lying on the Caneyford of Cumberland River, Mourning White (formerly Pryor) widow of Richard obtained letters of Administration of said decedent and said William Pryor has sold to James Ewing his rights to 200 of the 400 acres of land etc.